moshie/deep-redact/README.md

 `list` - An array of keys to redact.
 Default is `[]`.

-`strict` - A boolean to determine if the data should be redacted or not.
+`strict` - A boolean to determine if the data should throw an error or not.
 Default is `false`.